 1) When you arrive at the airport gate by car, you MIGHT be asked to get out of the car and wait in line to have your passport and itinerary checked in order to allow you to continue on to the terminal.
 Alternately, they may just check your itinerary and passport while you remain in the car.

 2) After they check your passport and itinerary, you can proceed to the terminal.
-Before entering the actual terminal, you will show you passport and itinerary again to the guard at the door.
+Before entering the actual terminal, you will show your passport and itinerary again to the guard at the door before entering.

-3) You will immediately put your checked bags and your carry-ons through a scanner according to which airline you are using, and you will go through a preliminary security screening.
+3) You will immediately put your all of checked bags and your carry-ons through a scanner according to which airline you are using, and you will go through a preliminary security screening.
 This is NOT the major security screening, and it’s ok if you have liquids, etc at this stage; no need to take out laptops out of bags.
 Collect your bags and head to the check-in counters.

 4) There are multiple small check-in desks depending on what airline you are flying.
-Proceed to your airline, and don’t forget to ask for a window seat!
+Proceed to your airline, and don’t forget to ask for a window seat again!
 Also, don’t forget to get one tag per CARRY-ON piece.
 You will attach this tag to each carry-on and as these pieces go through security, they will get stamped.
 This stamp is checked before you are allowed to board your flight.
 (Note: this may or may not still be in practice.
 Please ask at check-in if you will need these tags.)

 8) Now you are in the waiting area.
-There are restrooms (you may have to bring your own tissue), a tea stall, and snacks available.
+There are restrooms (you may have to bring your own toilet tissues with you), a tea stall, and snacks available.
 The samosas are always a treat!